hmcts/slack-help-bot/README.md

 We use 'Socket mode' so no need to proxy Slack's requests.

-Rename "env.template.txt" to .env which is gitignored and safe for secrets.
+Rename "env.template.txt" to ".env" which is gitignored and safe for secrets.
 You can source into your shell with:

  ```bash